 Biography

-Hang Huynh is an emerging artist who immigrated from Saigon in 2009 and has lived in San Jose ever since.
-Growing up in a broken family, she was raised by a single mother, Huynh aims to break the cycle of trauma within her family by channeling her mother’s love into her artworks.
-Influenced by various individuals from both of her homes, she aspires to improve her own life and the lives of others through her art.
+Hang Huynh is an emerging artist who immigrated to the United States from Vietnam in 2009 and has lived in San Jose ever since.
+Growing up in a broken family, she was raised by a single mother.
+Huynh aims to break the cycle of trauma within her family by channeling her mother’s love into her artworks.
+Influenced by people from both homes, she aspires to improve her own life and the lives of others through her art.

-Huynh has evolved her artistic practice by utilizing mixed media, which reflects her passion for sculpture, oil painting, and photography.
+Huynh has evolved her artistic practice by using mixed media, reflecting her passion for sculpture, oil painting, and photography.
 As a teaching artist and class coordinator for Chopsticks Alley Art, she recognizes and values the beauty of Southeast Asian cultures.

 She has received several accolades, including the President's Scholar award in 2021 and 2023, the Fire Arts Scholarship at San Jose State University in 2021, and the Leadership in Arts AAPI Heritage award in 2023.
 Huynh earned her BFA in Spatial Art with a minor in Photography, graduating Magna Cum Laude from San Jose State University in 2023.